 Atlantic Sun: All non-televised games are on espn3.

-Atlantic Ten: The A10 offers webstreaming of the vast majority of games on its website.
-Home games for George Mason, Richmond, St. Joseph’s and Davidson require a premium subscription, while most of the rest appear to be free of charge.
+Atlantic Ten: The A10 offers streaming of the vast majority of games on its website.
+Home games for Davidson, George Mason, Massachusetts, Richmond and VCU require a premium subscription, while most of the rest appear to be free of charge.
 Additional games may be streamed through the A10 Facebook page.

 Big East: All games are televised.